Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

 For the sake of clarity, the FX Algo Services are described as follows:

-- Deutsche Bank’s FX client algorithmic execution service (“Client Algo Execution Service”), which provides access to multiple liquidity sources through the use of order types selected by you which incorporate Deutsche Bank proprietary algorithms.
+Deutsche Bank’s client algorithmic execution service (“Client Algo Execution Service”), which provides access to multiple liquidity sources in FX and PM products through the use of order types selected by you which incorporate Deutsche Bank proprietary algorithms.
 These algorithms make decisions around when, where and how to execute your orders, dependent on the algorithmic strategies chosen, the internal risk controls applied and the parameters specified by both Deutsche Bank and you; and

 Information in relation to the different algo strategies and order types that include algorithmic features which are available as part of the FX Algo Services (the “Algo Strategies”) can be found on the following website: https://app-uk.autobahn.db.com/fxcost/.
 This information can be found within the “Info” section under the heading “FX Algo Services – Algo Strategies”.

 When reviewing this information, you should consider which Algo Strategies are most suited to your individual needs.